 Meanwhile, you'll both have to make do as best you can.
 You can help by affirming him in his masculinity and reassuring him of your faith in his abilities.
 As he steps out into the world and tries to find employment, he's going to be looking to you to act as his cheerleader.
 So do your best to keep his spirits up.
 As part of the process, it might be a good idea to set aside regular times for periodic check-ups.
 Sit down together once a week or so and sound each other out.
 Keep tabs on "Mr. Mom's" present status.
 Explore possible ways of improving the arrangement for all concerned.

-If either you or your husband feel the need of some encouraging words from an outside party, feel free to contact Focus on the Family's Counseling Department.
+If either you or your husband feel the need of some encouraging words from an outside party, feel free to contact Focus on the Family's Counseling department.
 We have a staff of trained Christian therapists here who would be more than happy to discuss your concerns with you over the phone.
 They can also provide you with referrals to professional counselors practicing in your local area.
-You can reach one of them at this number.

 When Your Husband is "Mr. Mom": Elisa Morgan discusses the growing trend of "Mr. Mom" couples and examines some of the common challenges these arrangements can present.